Courses

 DPT 701 - Clinical Experience I

 Students apply knowledge and skills in patient/client management in a health care setting and learn to address the physical therapy needs of actual patients and clients under the supervision of a physical therapist.
-The experience requires students to be in the clinical setting for approximately 40 hours per week for 12 weeks.
+The experience requires students to be in the clinical setting for approximately 40 hours per week for 12 weeks under the supervision of a licensed physical therapist.

 Section Section Dates Time Instructor Credits Location